Full-Metal-Messenger/FMMessenger/README.md

 Sign Up or Sign In

-Pick a chat room and begin sending chatting.
+Pick a chat room and begin chatting.

 If you accidently post a message before it is complete you can delete it and repost if you like.